-For BALTIC’s Level 4 gallery Phillipsz will stage the presentation of new work, A Single Voice 2017.
+For BALTIC’s Level 4 gallery Philipsz will stage the presentation of new work, A Single Voice 2017.
 An adaptation of Karl-Birger Blomdahl’s opera Aniara 1959, the narrative follows a group of colonists who leave a doomed planet Earth behind to set up a new life on Mars.
 An accident occurs during their journey and the passengers of the craft are left to float eternally in space.
-In Phillipsz' installation, a large film projection combined with the sculptural arrangement of 12 speakers act as an intimate carrier of the memories, hopes and the longings of the passengers, and thus humanity.
+In Philipsz' installation, a large film projection combined with the sculptural arrangement of 12 speakers act as an intimate meditation on themes of distance, separation and isolation.

 The exhibition also includes Ziggy Stardust 2001, a haunting a cappella rendition of David Bowie’s extraordinary 1972 studio album and The Internationale 1999, a personal recording of the artist’s voice singing the anthem of international socialism.